harvardinformatics/informatics-website/docs/about/index.md

 		(2018-2020)<br>

-		<p>Brian was a Senior Bioinformatics Scientist in the group from 2018-2020.
-He is now a departmental data scientist with the Ecology and Evolutionary Biology department at Princeton.</p>
+		<p>Brian is now a departmental data scientist with the Ecology and Evolutionary Biology department at Princeton.</p>
 </div>
 <div class="col-1-24 card-margin-inner"></div>